Relationship between animal ethics and environmental ethics: Animal ethicists

+Brian Tomasik

+Within the effective altruism movement's focus on wild animal suffering, Brian Tomasik has argued from a suffering-focused consequentialist perspective that because nature contains vast amounts of suffering, human activities like habitat destruction could inadvertently reduce overall suffering by preventing the births of animals whose lives would be net-negative.
+This position has been criticized by philosophers Tyler M. John and Jeff Sebo, who label it the "Logic of the Logger".
+Critics argue that this reasoning is flawed both ethically and practically.
+Ethically, they contend that even if wild animal lives are net-negative, it is morally preferable to directly reduce the suffering rather than eliminate the bearers of suffering.
+Practically, they point out that destroying habitats could disrupt ecological balances potentially increasing the total amount of suffering.
+Furthermore, critics argue that promoting the "Logic of the Logger" carries the instrumental risk of normalizing harm to animals and undermining public support for animal advocacy.
+Critics, including Browning and Veit (2023), argue that the empirical assumption of net-negative welfare in nature is unproven and that even if true, destroying habitats carries severe risks, such as disrupting ecosystems in ways that could inadvertently increase suffering or normalize harmful attitudes toward animals.

 Environmental ethicists

-J. Baird Callicott, in his 1980 paper "Animal Liberation: A Triangular Affair", was the first environmental philosopher to argue for "intractable practical differences" between the ethical foundations of Leopold's land ethic, taken as a paradigm for environmental ethics, with those of the animal liberation movement.
-Mark Sagoff made a similar case in his 1984 paper "Animal Liberation and Environmental Ethics: Bad Marriage, Quick Divorce", stating "[e]nvironmentalists cannot be animal liberationists.
+J. Baird Callicott, in his 1980 paper "Animal Liberation: A Triangular Affair", argued for "intractable practical differences" between Leopold's land ethic, taken as a model of environmental ethics, and the ethical foundations of the animal liberation movement.
+Mark Sagoff made a similar argument in his 1984 paper "Animal Liberation and Environmental Ethics: Bad Marriage, Quick Divorce", stating that "[e]nvironmentalists cannot be animal liberationists.
 Animal liberationists cannot be environmentalists".
-In a follow-up paper, published in 1988, Callicott lamented the conflict that his earlier paper had sparked, stating "it would be far wiser to make common cause against a common enemy — the destructive forces at work ravaging the nonhuman world — than to continue squabbling among ourselves".
+In a 1988 follow-up paper, Callicott expressed regret over the conflict that his earlier paper had prompted, stating that "it would be far wiser to make common cause against a common enemy — the destructive forces at work ravaging the nonhuman world — than to continue squabbling among ourselves".

-Michael Hutchins and Christin Wemmer in their 1986 paper "Wildlife Conservation and Animal Rights: Are They Compatible?", labelled the position of animal liberationists as "biologically illiterate and thus ill-equipped to provide an intelligent basis for wildlife conservation"; however, they conceded that "ethical philosophy faces a severe test when it comes to the conservation problem."
+Michael Hutchins and Christin Wemmer, in their 1986 paper "Wildlife Conservation and Animal Rights: Are They Compatible?", described the animal-liberation position as "biologically illiterate and thus ill-equipped to provide an intelligent basis for wildlife conservation"; they also stated that "ethical philosophy faces a severe test when it comes to the conservation problem".

-In a 1992 paper, Ned Hettinger raises the predation problem, in response to animal rights activists criticizing the environmental ethics of Holmes Rolston and his support of hunting, stating "[b]y arguing that humans should not join other predators and must not kill animals for basic needs, animal activists risk being committed to the view that all carnivorous predation is intrinsically evil".
+In a 1992 paper, Ned Hettinger raised the predation problem in response to animal rights criticism of Holmes Rolston's environmental ethics and his support for hunting.
+Hettinger stated that "[b]y arguing that humans should not join other predators and must not kill animals for basic needs, animal activists risk being committed to the view that all carnivorous predation is intrinsically evil".

-Dale Jaimeson has argued that rather than being distinct positions, "animal liberation is an environmental ethic" and that it should be welcomed back by environmental ethicists.
+Dale Jamieson has argued that animal liberation is not separate from environmental ethics, but is itself an environmental ethic, and should be welcomed by environmental ethicists.

-Ricardo Rozzi has criticized animal ethicists for "taxonomic chauvinism" and has urged them to "reevaluate the participation of invertebrates in the moral community".
+Ricardo Rozzi has criticised animal ethicists for "taxonomic chauvinism" and has urged them to "reevaluate the participation of invertebrates in the moral community".